Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The FPort field is part of the SCHC Packet or the SCHC Fragment, as shown in
 {{Fig-lorawan-schc-payload}}.
-The SCHC C/D and the SCHC F/R SHALL concatenate the FPort field with the LoRaWAN payload to retrieve their payload.
+The SCHC C/D and the SCHC F/R SHALL concatenate the FPort field with the LoRaWAN payload to retrieve their payload as it is used as a part of the ruleId field.

 ~~~~